jameshughes89/cs102/src/site/assignments/country-catalogue/country-catalogue.rst

 Part 4 --- Testing
 ==================

+You might need to add JUnit to the classpath for the project, as described in the :doc:`testing topic </topics/testing/unit-tests>`.

 You may have already verified the correctness of your ``Country`` and ``CountryCatalogue`` classes by running their test classes.
 If not, do it!